gleez/cms/modules/userguide/guide/userguide/contributing.md

 ## If you know git

-**Bluehawk's forks all have a `docs` branch.
-Please do all work in that branch.**

-To make pulling all the docs branches easier, the "docs" branch of [http://github.com/bluehawk/kohana](http://github.com/bluehawk/kohana) contains git submodule links to all the other "docs" branches, so you can clone that to easily get all the docs.
-The main Kohana docs are in [http://github.com/bluehawk/core/tree/docs/guide/kohana/], and docs for each module are in the respective module in the guide folder.
-(Again, make sure you are in the `docs` branch.)

-**Short version**: Fork bluehawk's fork of the module whose docs you wish to improve (e.g. `git://github.com/bluehawk/orm.git` or `git://github.com/bluehawk/core.git`), checkout the `docs` branch, make changes, and then send bluehawk a pull request.
+**Short version**: Fork the module whose docs you wish to improve (e.g. `git://github.com/kohana/orm.git` or `git://github.com/kohana/core.git`), checkout the `3.2/develop` branch (for the 3.2 docs!), make changes, and then send a pull request.

 **Long version:**  (This still assumes you at least know your way around git, especially how submodules work.)

  1. Fork the specific repo you want to contribute to on github.
-(For example go to http://github.com/bluehawk/core and click the fork button.)
+(For example go to http://github.com/kohana/core and click the fork button.)

- 1. To make pulling the new userguide changes easier, I have created a branch of `kohana` called `docs` which contains git submodules of all the other doc branchs.
-You can either manually add my remotes to your existing kohana repo, or create a new kohana install from mine by doing these commands:

-		git clone git://github.com/bluehawk/kohana
+ 1. Now you need to add your fork as a "git remote" to your application and ensure you are on the right branch.
+An example for the [ORM](../orm) module and 3.2 docs:

+		cd my-kohana-app/modules/orm

+		# add your repository as a new remote
+		git remote add <your name> git://github.com/<your name>/orm.git

-		# Get the docs branch
+		# Get the correct branch
-		git checkout origin/docs
+		git checkout 3.2/develop

-		# Fetch the system folder and all the modules
-		git submodule init
-		git submodule update

  1. Now go into the repo of the area of docs you want to contribute to and add your forked repo as a new remote, and push to it.

-		cd system
+		cd my-kohana-app/modules/orm

+		# Make some changes to the docs
+		nano file.md

+		# Commit your changes - Use a descriptive commit message!
+If there is a redmine ticket for the changes you are making include "Fixes #XXXXX" in the commit message so its tracked.
+		git commit -a -m "Corrected a typo in the ORM docs.
+Fixes #12345."

-		# make sure we are up to date with the docs branch
+		# make sure we are up to date with the latest changes
-		git merge origin/docs
+		git merge origin/3.2/develop
-		(if this fails or you can't commit later type "git checkout -b docs" to create a local docs branch)

-		# add your repository as a new remote
-		git remote add <your name> git@github.com:<your name>/core.git

-		# (make some changes to the docs)

-		# now commit the changes and push to your repo
+		# Now push your changes to your fork.
-		git commit
-		git push <your name> docs
+		git push <your name> 3.2/develop

- 1. Send a pull request on github.
+ 1. Finally, Send a pull request on github.